Roll20/roll20-character-sheets/StarWars5E/README.md

 * Added Power Die system specific roll callout names
 * Moved the Attack box to bottom of the core sheet and added ship weapon category, ship facing, and range
 * Added calculation that will generate starting hull points based on ship size, tier, and armor choice
-* Added calculation that will generate starting shield pointis based on ship size, tier
+* Added calculation that will generate starting shield points based on ship size, tier
 * Added recalculation of shield dice based on change on STR mod
 * Added recalculation of hull dice based on change in CON mod
 * Added Calculation to determine number of credits needed to upgrade to next tier and will populate the field